nathan-osman/qredis/README.md

 ## QRedis

 QRedis provides a modern Qt client library for communicating with a [Redis server](http://redis.io/).
-The code uses many new constructs introduced in [C++11](https://en.wikipedia.org/wiki/C%2B%2B11) and compiles exclusively with Qt 5, ensuring years of compatibility down the road.
+The code compiles exclusively with Qt 5, ensuring years of compatibility down the road.

 ### Requirements